Local History Discussion Group January 2026 Notes

 At the library you can scan your photos and slides to create digital family albums and slideshows; and even use one of the Circut machines, and other Creation Station equipment, to help you create a special paper family history album.

-Hi everyone, here are the Local History Photos of the Week!
+Hi everyone, here are the local history photos & vintage newspaper of the week.

-Local History Photo 1: Main Street Addison, N.Y.
+Local History Photo 1: Corning City Club

 Have a great weekend everyone,